AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

 Helper scripts to aid upgrading magento 2 websites

+This tool looks for files which have been modified as part of the upgrade and attempts to see if you have any overrides in your site.
+This allows you to focus in on the things that have changed and are specific to your site.

 This tool checks for
-- Preferences
+- Preferences (in global/frontend/adminhtml di.xml)
 - Overrides
   - phtml / js
   - layout xml

 ## ⚠️ Warning ⚠️

 This tool is experimental and a work in progress.
-It will not catch every preference/override/etc.
+It may not catch every preference/override/etc.

 If you have any improvements please raise a PR or an Issue.